List of Cardcaptor Sakura characters: Sakura Kinomoto

+The manga version of the events leading to Sakura and Syaoran's confessions is quite different.
+Following the duel with Eriol, Syaoran reveals to Sakura his feelings to her one afternoon after school; telling Sakura that he loves her and that she is the one he loves most of all.
+Taking in Syaoran’s words, Sakura struggles to understand her own feelings for Syaoran before realizing that she feels the same way about him.
+Before he leaves for Hong Kong, Sakura gives Syaoran a teddy bear she makes for him and tells him that he is her Number One; the person she loves the most.
+Now knowing that Sakura feels the same way about him, Syaoran promises to return once he’s finished his business in Hong Kong and desperately asks Sakura if she will wait for him, and she promises that she will.
+Over the next few years Sakura and Syaoran maintain a long-distance relationship (which was the focus of a bonus one-shot Clear Card manga story released only in Japan called “Until We Meet Again”); writing letters and making phone calls.
+However, he reunites with Sakura when she starts Middle School and reveals to her joy that he is back in Tomoeda for good.
+The two happily embrace, with a tearful Sakura proclaiming that from now on, they’ll be together forever.

-She becomes the titular Cardcaptor by guardian beast Cerberus after accidentally opening and releasing the Clow Cards from the Clow Book.
+Sakura becomes the titular Cardcaptor by guardian beast Cerberus after accidentally opening and releasing the Clow Cards from the Clow Book.
 Aided by Cerberus, her best friend and cousin Tomoyo Daidouji, and later Syaoran, Sakura successfully captures all the cards and is named the new Clow Mistress by the cards' second guardian Yue (Yukito's true form).
 In the second half of the manga and anime, Sakura must use the power of her own star to transform the Clow Cards into Sakura Cards, or else the cards would lose their powers.
 In the beginning of the Clear Card arc, all the Sakura cards suddenly turn blank, losing their powers and while looking for a way to restore them, Sakura must capture new cards of an unknown origin that started appearing around town.
 She later learns that Syaoran was responsible for the Sakura cards' disappearance in a move to protect her, as her own power had grown too strong for her to control, leading to the creation of the Clear cards.